StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 ### Upgrade from version 1.1.0 to 1.1.1

 - Since 1.1.1, the Spark connector does not provide MySQL JDBC driver which is the official JDBC driver for MySQL, because of the limitations of the GPL license used by MySQL JDBC driver.
-  However, the Spark connector still needs the  MySQL JDBC driver to connect to StarRocks for the Table metadata, so you need to add the driver to the spark classpath manually.
+  However, the Spark connector still needs the MySQL JDBC driver to connect to StarRocks for the table metadata, so you need to add the driver to the spark classpath manually.
 You can find the driver on [MySQL site](https://dev.mysql.com/downloads/connector/j/) or [Maven Central](https://repo1.maven.org/maven2/mysql/mysql-connector-java/).
 - Since 1.1.1, the connector uses Stream Load interface by default rather than Stream Load transaction interface in version 1.1.0.
 If you still want to use Stream Load transaction interface, you can set the option `starrocks.write.max.retries` to `0`.
 Please see the description of `starrocks.write.enable.transaction-stream-load` and `starrocks.write.max.retries`